jbsdoki/crucible-dev-env/README.md

 ## Application Workflow in Production Environment

 ```
 This diagram shows the high-level flow of function calls in the application once it has been deployed.
-Search Dockerfile in this directory to view the commands that are run when the
-app is being deployed
+Search for the file "Dockerfile" in this directory to view the commands that are run when the app is being deployed.
-During production the backend FastAPI server in main.py acts
-as the web server.
-Only necessary files from the frontend are kept and placed in backend/static/
+During production the backend FastAPI server in main.py acts as the web server.
+Only necessary files from the frontend are kept and placed in backend/static/, the webserver pages are built using "npm run build" command

-Frontend:
+Frontend No longer exists

                   User Requests (Main Webpage)
 Backend:                  |